 - Experience the Hamline difference: Our program is one of only two university-based, accredited programs in the Midwest, with global recognition of our program and preference for our graduates, whom employers know receive the best training available

-Teaching English as a Foreign Language program overview
+Teaching English as a Foreign Language Certificate frequently asked questions

 |How many credits do I have to take?||Eight credits|